amstalks/simpleGo.js/README.md

 ---

 ## Pseudocode

-I have created a pseudocode using some AI-powered assistants (Google Bard, OpenAI ChatGPT, etc.) with more modifications made by me to be as the following:
+I have created a pseudocode using an AI assistant (Google Bard) with some modifications made by me to be as the following:

 ```
 Initialize game board (table using pre-defined size)